cpbotha/nvpy/README.rst

 a while as it downloads all of your simplenote notes.
 Subsequest runs are much faster as it uses the database it stores in your home directory.

+If you prefer to run from your git clone, you can just invoke python on nvpy.py, or on the nvpy package directory.

 The `example nvpy.cfg <https://github.com/cpbotha/nvpy/blob/master/nvpy/nvpy-example.cfg>`_ shows how you can configure the font family and size.